notinsanejustmad/yad/index.md

 ## Welcome to my conlang's website (github thing [meh])

 This website will be used to document my language's dictionary for easy accessibility (as y grammar is beautifully in a .tex file, which i may or may not provide here later on)
+Also i will use this for random shit I or my friends make (without credit to them of course *laughs maniacally*).

 ### short introduction